 top of page

 It's one of the best sources of complete protein, meaning it has all 9 essential amino acids your body needs to build muscle, recover, and stay healthy (1, 2).
-They also have BCAA - branched chain amino acids like leucine, isoleucine and valine (3, 4, 5).
+These proteins also contain BCAAs—branched-chain amino acids like leucine, isoleucine, and valine (3, 4, 5).

-Although some studies show that taking BCAA in moderate amounts is good for health, others state that excess can be harmful.
-It can affect gut health by causing digestive issues like bloating, stomach pain and nausea.
-Excess BCAA can also increase insulin resistance which is at the root of conditions like diabetes and cardiovascular diseases (11, 12, 13, 14, 15).
+Although some studies show that moderate BCAA intake is beneficial for health, others suggest that excessive amounts may be harmful.
+High BCAA intake can lead to digestive issues like bloating and stomach pain.
+Additionally, it can increase insulin resistance, which is linked to conditions like diabetes and cardiovascular diseases (11%20%5B8%2C9%5D.), 12, 13, 14, 15).

 Types of Whey Protein